 It is no secret that I am a huge fan of Biscoff - there is just something about the sweet caramelised, slightly spiced, flavour which I cannot resist.
-I love both the biscuits (perfect with a cup of tea) and the spread (I don’t even need a slice of toast - a spoon will do!), but decided to use just the biscuits in these Biscoff Blondies.
+I love both the biscuits (perfect with a cup of tea) and the spread, but decided to use just the biscuits in these Biscoff Blondies.
 They are so incredibly good.

 The caramelised Biscoff biscuits give the most delicious flavour and crunchy texture which, when combined with the chewy blondies and rich chocolate, create the most incredible Biscoff Blondies.
-Trust me, you have to give this recipe a go…
+If you want my best-ever brownies, these ones are dark chocolate brownies with white chocolate chunks.

 - Quick and simple - it takes just 15 minutes to put together, then the oven does the hard work.